swisspost/design-system-tuesdays/README.md

 ## Contributing

 Contributions welcome, just edit the files.
-No build process, no bundling, no JavaScript.
+No build process, no bundling.
 Just pure web (and automated deployments from main™).